20a31a0538/AWS-Web-App/README.md

 - A way to create/host a webpage
 - A way to invoke the math functionality.
-- A way to do the some math.
+- A way to do some math.
 - Somewhere to store the result of math.
 - A way to handle the permissions.